mase1981/uc-intg-skyq/README.md

 - Verify SkyQ device is responding (try ping test)
 - Some SkyQ devices may have HTTP API disabled - restart device

-**Entities Not Working:**
+**Remote Not Working:**
 - Check device power state (must be on, not standby)
 - Verify network connectivity to device
 - Review integration logs for error messages

-**Volume Controls Not Working:**
+**Some Buttons Not Working:**
-- Volume control available only on Remote entity, not Media Player
+- Some commands may not be supported by all SkyQ models
-- Use VOL+, VOL-, MUTE buttons on remote interface
+- Check logs for "Invalid command" errors from pyskyqremote
-- Some SkyQ models may have limited volume control support
+- Use the discovery script to verify supported commands for your device

 ### Debug Information